 STEPS:

-- To show the Development tab in the Excel spreadsheet, right-click on the menubar and go to Customize the Ribbon.
+- To show the Development tab in the Excel spreadsheet, right-click on the menu bar and go to Customize the Ribbon.

-- Instead of doing this, you can just right-click on your worksheet and go to View Code.
+- You can also right-click on your worksheet and go to View Code.
 This will also take you to Visual Basic Editor.

 - This will create a Module in your workbook.